yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 {{{
 \\192.168.30.50
 }}}
 into the address bar of Windows Explorer.
 Network neighborhood still doesn't detect available computers.
 If anyone knows how to make this work please post the instructions here.
+The desired configuration would have automatic detection and population, so there is no need to edit host files.
+I tried following [http://poptop.sourceforge.net/dox/replacing-windows-pptp-with-linux-howto.phtml instructions] for setting up samba to run as a WINS server but I couldn't get it to work.
+Perhaps this is because OpenWrt is running an older version of samba that was selected because it has a smaller memory footprint.

 ==> In general the way for computers to appear in Net-Hood is to have server (master browser) to populate browse list across networks + have hosts or lmhosts file setup on client machines(that is only way I discovered so far).
 For samba servers you need to have config options in smb.conf:  (ip address of router/name of workgroup), but I'm not sure how it works on wrt (as it only have cups I couldn't get them installed due to space limitation) remote announce = 192.168.11.1/UR-WG-NAME and hosts file in windoze (c:\Windows\System32\drivers\etc\hosts) like